A study to better understand the link between RBD & Parkinson’s disease

 In February 2021, the Luxembourg National Sleep Survey was launched to find out how many people in Luxembourg have rapid eye movement (REM) sleep behaviour disorder (RBD).
 Researchers aim to investigate the link between RBD and Parkinson’s disease in more details by closely monitoring a group of participants affected by RBD.
 Learning more about the early signs and risk factors of the disease and its evolution in this way may ultimately improve diagnosis at an earlier stage allowing for an earlier and thus more efficient treatment.

-Step 1: The online survey
+Step 1: The only survey

 This first step – a 10-minute online questionnaire – took place between February and June 2021.
 Almost 16,000 (7,318 women and 8,603 men) complete responses from Luxembourg residents aged 54-76 provided researchers with detailed data on sleep quality.
 Questionnaires were filled in four languages: German (46%), French (41%), English (9%), and Portuguese (4%).